-If you are an environmental health scientist and you or someone you know is afraid to speak up because you are concerned about the consequences, or you are afraid to work on a specific project because of possible harassment, or you are affected by the U.S. administration’s actions, here are some resources available (thanks to CHE, the Collaborative for Health and Environment for compiling many of these):
+If you are an environmental health scientist and you or someone you know is afraid to speak up because you are concerned about the consequences, or you are afraid to work on a specific project because of possible harassment, or you are affected by the U.S. administration’s actions, here are some resources available (thanks to CHE, the Collaborative for Health and Environment for compiling most of these):

-The Union of Concerned Scientists is collecting stories of those affected by funding cuts, layoffs, firings, loss of datasets, etc.
+The Union of Concerned Scientists is collecting stories of those affected by funding cuts, layoffs, firings, loss of datasets, etc. They also provide a list of resources for federal scientists.

 The journal Science has a Trump Tracker, a daily roundup tracking the Trump Administration’s impact on science.